Arfaoui-Mahdi/Election-Web-Application-Full-Stack-V1/README-FIRST.md

 **********PS***********
 i was going ti implement JWT framework for more security capability but we could do it after we accomplish the important tasks

+***To Mention**
+i didn't get it to study what spring batch is, during al this time i was trying to understand and implement in teh same time casue to be honest , i don't know about all this fields casue i'm not specialised in this (my field is embedded systems), so that's why i didn't apply spring batch framework.

 THANKS